Loan Applications Getting Banned Mind-Boggling News By Indian Government!

 Something quite similar has come into the radar, yet again!

-The Indian Government has announced the news that states ban on PayU’s LazyPay, KreditBee, and Kissht, FACE Supports Move!
+The Indian Government has announced the news that states ban on PayU’s LazyPay, KreditBee, and FACE Supports Move!

 The Ministry of Electronics and Information Technology has ordered app and website hosting companies to provide access to some of the organizations after an ‘abrupt’ suspension on a number of digital lenders.